EmmanuelBeziat/debian-install/README.md

 php -v
 ```

-Add a mod fof factcgi in apache.
+Add a mod for factcgi in apache.

 ✏️ `/etc/apache2/mods-enabled/fastcgi.conf`